Franck-T/gmail_classifier/README.md

   gmail-classifier:latest
 ```

 You can then access the app at `http://localhost:8501`.
 Click the button to fetch and classify your emails.
-The first time you run the container, it will prompt you to authorise access to your Gmail account.  `token.json` stores the access and refresh tokens for subsequent runs【197099469592622†L441-L459】.
+The first time you run the container, it will prompt you to authorise access to your Gmail account.  `token.json` stores the access and refresh tokens for subsequent runs.

 ## Caveats

 * This sample performs client‑side authorization and is meant for demonstration and personal use only.
 For production applications you should implement a secure server‑side authorization flow and protect your credentials.
-* Gmail does not allow you to create arbitrary custom categories【617583219031976†L46-L48】.
+* Gmail does not allow you to create arbitrary custom categories.
 The **Work** category here is a custom classifier implemented within the app and does not integrate with Gmail’s built‑in tabs.
 * Because the classifier uses embeddings and cosine similarity rather than Gmail’s internal machine‑learning model, results may not perfectly match the categories Gmail would assign.
 Experiment with the category descriptions or consider fine‑tuning a model if higher accuracy is required.

 ---
-If you run into issues using the Gmail API, consult Google’s official [Python quickstart guide](https://developers.google.com/workspace/gmail/api/quickstart/python) for details on enabling the API, obtaining OAuth credentials and understanding the `token.json` storage mechanism【197099469592622†L417-L456】.
+If you run into issues using the Gmail API, consult Google’s official [Python quickstart guide](https://developers.google.com/workspace/gmail/api/quickstart/python) for details on enabling the API, obtaining OAuth credentials and understanding the `token.json` storage mechanism.